noahbrenner/curriculum/JavaScript/Core/quirks-ii/README.md

-name: Type corner cases
+name: Numbers in JavaScript

 type: insights-list

-description: A collection of common corner cases with JavaScript types.
+description: A collection of tips about Numbers in JavaScript

 section: 1

 parent: array-methods

 insights:
-  - truthiness
-  - weak-vs-strict-equality-operator
-  - the-difference-between-null-undefined-and-nan
   - nan-is-a-number
   - inaccuracy-of-binary-floating-point-format
+  - parsing-numbers-and-ieee-754
+  - base-conversion
+  - using-the-double-tilde